Duxbury Woods: History

 Duxbury has existed with this name (Deuksburie, Dokesbirie, etc.) since an Angle named Deowuc settled there in 600-900 AD, before the arrival of Vikings at the latter date.
 He is believed during the rule of King Offa to have set up a fortified farm known as a burh on land near the present day Saw Mills on Wigan Lane.

 The first Old Hall was in the south of Duxbury (many believe on the site of Bretters Farm near to the Leeds-Liverpool Canal) and the Elizabethan Hall in the centre of the manor was built c.
 1600 (many think this was the home of Myles Standish).

 Other buildings include game preserves, stables and coachhouses.
 A peel tower was constructed in the north of Duxbury during the Scottish Wars of Independence where in 1322, Chorley was raided by the Scots.
-The peel tower was thought to have been built soon afterwards, although documents suggest that it was prier to 1319.
+The peel tower was thought to have been built soon afterwards, although documents suggest that it was prior to 1319.
 The rectangular hall pictured was first built in the 17th century, with many later modifications, but was demolished in the 1950s.
 The site of the manor is now home of Duxbury Jubilee Golf Course.
 The Great Hall (known as the barn) is now home of Dodd architects and the stables and coachhouses are home to Glendale Managed services.
 A conservatory and various other buildings within the manor wall were built for Chorley Rural Council but are now used as staff blocks for the Golf course staff.